wooey/Wooey/docs/configuration.rst

-If you want the user interface to automatically change to the preferred language for your visitors, you must use the Django internationalization middelware.
+If you want the user interface to automatically change to the preferred language for your visitors, you must use the Django internationalization middleware.
-To do this add :code:`django.middleware.locale.LocaleMiddleware` to your :code:`MIDDLEWARE_CLASSES` block in :code:`django_settings.py`.
-Note that it must come *after* the Session middelware, and before the CommonMiddleware e.g.
+By default, the bootstrapped version of Wooey will add in the necessary middleware, but for projects using Wooey as a separate app, these projects will need to add :code:`django.middleware.locale.LocaleMiddleware` to their :code:`MIDDLEWARE_CLASSES` block in :code:`django_settings.py`.
+Note that it must come *after* the Session middleware, and before the CommonMiddleware e.g.

 .. code:: python